alvin-qh/study-devops/gradle/java/README.md

 ### Fat jar

-Compile `.class` file of current project and all `.class` file in dependency jar files together in on `.jar` file:
+Compile `.class` file of current project and all `.class` file in dependency jar files together in one `.jar` file:

 ```groovy
 task fatJar(type: Jar) {